Semiclassical treatment of bottomonium suppression and regeneration in $p+{\rm Pb}$ collisions: Quarkonium Suppression in the QGP

 Relative to earlier calculations employing the perturbative coupling, the quasi-free approximation was significantly amended by including quarkonium wavefunction effects through an interference factor, $1 - \exp(i \vec{k} \cdot \vec{r})$, the last term in Eq.~\eqref{eq:rate}.
 This factor was previously derived in a perturbative approximation~\cite{Laine:2006ns} and has the effect of generating an imaginary part of the heavy quark potential.
 It suppresses the dissociation rates most strongly for compact bound states, \ie, for smaller radii $r$.
 This effect can be interpreted as the interference of the scattering amplitudes off the heavy quark and antiquark, leading to a rate vanishing for $r\to 0$.

-The TAMU-NP rates are significantly larger than the TAMU-P rates, particularly for the excited states, as shown in Fig.~\ref{fig:rates_p}.
+The TAMU-NP rates are significantly larger than the TAMU-P rates, particularly for the excited states, as shown in Fig.~\ref{fig:rates_nonpert} as a function of temperature for $p=0$ and in Fig.~\ref{fig:rates_p} as a function of momentum for a range of temperatures.
 These rates generally decrease with increasing momentum, except for the $\Upsilon$(1S) rate at low temperature which is strongly suppressed at small $p$ due to the large 1S binding energy.